 - Support for Cambodia’s national medicines regulatory authority through the Indo-Pacific Regulatory Strengthening Program to improve the impact and safety of medical products, in partnership with Australia’s Therapeutic Goods Administration.

 - Funding for collective action to eliminate malaria across Asia and the Pacific through the Asia Pacific Leaders Malaria Alliance (APLMA), and funding for the APLMA/APMEN Secretariat to deliver advocacy and outreach and providing policy guidance.
 Cambodia’s Ministry of Interior will be a partner in this work.

-Tupaia combines data from multiple sources to help improve the availability of medicines, map disease outbreaks, respond to disasters and strengthen service provision in the Indo-Pacific.
+- Support for the online health data aggregation, analysis and visualisation platform, Tupaia, which combines data from multiple sources to improve the availability of medicines, map disease outbreaks, respond to disasters and strengthen service provision in the Indo-Pacific.